reimagined/resolve/docs/api/view-model/resolver.md

 ## Query

-The `query` argument is an object of the following field:
+The `query` argument is an object with the following fields:

 | Field Name    | Description                                              |
 | ------------- | -------------------------------------------------------- |